©The Talon News | Campbell Wilmot

 March 5, 2019

-As an experiment, the AP Physics class raced two boats made entirely out of cardboard and duct tape across the pond on school property on Feb.
+The AP Physics class took this saying literally after racing two boats made entirely out of cardboard and duct tape across the pond on school property on Feb.
 26.

 “We looked up what designs worked best for boats and engineering for some of the distances,” senior John Schermerhorn said.
 “Engineering isn’t normally a word used for working with cardboard but it was important, trust me.”